 - They view their metrics to make sure they actually help businesses.

 - They speak with all of them on the phone to make sure they pass the personality test.

-We are happy to say that Pigzilla was vetted by Credo and we made the cut!
+I am happy to say that Pigzilla was vetted by Credo and we made the cut!
 In addition to Credo, there are other experts out there that have specialized SEO skills.
-Here are a few that we trust.
+Here are a few that I trust.